patrickoser/social-app/README.md

     Find out how to verify if login/signup was successful and if so redirect to the home page.

+    Add a check to direct users straight to the home page if they are already signed in to an account.
+Pobably something I can do with local storage.

     Use 'useMemo' in when interacting with firebase functions so that they are not called everytime there is an 'onChnage' event triggered.
 This counts as a 'read' and contributes to billing.